oozone/potpourri-ios-app/README.md

 This is a demonstration iOS-app I made for the course Native Apps iOS at HoGent.

+### Synopsis
+With the Potpourri-app you can get the current price for various cryptocoins, convert Bitcoin to various currencies, play IFM radio and calculate your distance from the HoGent-campus.

 ### Functionality
 In the Potpourri app you can
 - Get the current real-time price for selected cryptocoins (Flash, BTD, ...) and see a cool chart